JOIN US ON YOUR CREATIVE JOURNEY

 Head of Development

-Callum had already created local projects RH11 & Crossed Paths before he was 20 and then received a full scholarship to attend the NYFA (New York film academy), but failed to graduate because he had to leave early for family reasons.
+Callum had already created local projects RH11 & Crossed Paths before he was 20 and then received a full scholarship to attend the NYFA (New York film academy).

 Upon returning to the UK he began writing and directing Little District which premiered at the Cannes Film festival.
 Beginning his career in front of the camera it is at this stage he started to understand his passions burned to be behind the camera moving onto producing films full time.